 Please remember to notify us when you commence works.

 Planning Permission - Important Note

 Before the works commence you, your Agent or builder should ensure that Planning Permission, Conservation Area &/or Listed Building Consent has been obtained or that you have written confirmation that consent is not required.
-You can obtain guidance from our Planning section on 01702 318191 or email using this form
+You can obtain guidance from our Planning section by email using this form

 Health and Safety Advice